iffyio/kompics-testkit/ApiDescription.md

 Most methods are only allowed either in the header or body.

 These methods are allowed exlusively within a header.
-create, connect, allow, disallow, drop, addComparator, setDefaultAction, expectWithinBlock, onEachIteration
+create, connect, allow, disallow, drop, addComparator, setDefaultAction, blockExpect, onEachIteration

-The others are allowed within a body only all expect variants (except for expectWithinBlock), all trigger variants, body, end, ignoreOrder, setMapperForNext, expectFault, assertComponentState
+The others are allowed within a body only all expect variants (except for blockExpect), all trigger variants, body, end, unordered, setMapperForNext, expectFault, inspect

 #### Keeping loop state
 The repeat() method takes a count and an option ```BlockInit``` object.
 This object has a single method ```init()``` that is